Gravebot/Gravebot/README.md

 Gravebot comes setup and ready for Heroku.

-1. Setup your configuration in Heroku's environment variables.
+1. Setup your configuration in Heroku's app settings, environment variables.
-2. Activate multi buildpack. `heroku buildpacks:set https://github.com/ddollar/heroku-buildpack-multi.git`
+2. Setup the buildpacks in Heroku's app settings, by clicking Add buildpack and selecting NodeJS, as well as adding this buildpack for music commands `https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git`
 3. Push the source code.

 #### Docker